Talk to a local expert

-Buyers Agent Kensington, NSW
+Buyers Agent in Kensington

 Located just four kilometres southeast of Sydney’s CBD, Kensington serves as an elevated gateway between the city’s bustling core and the sun-drenched coastline of the Eastern Suburbs.